Orkney Magic: Beautiful Binscarth Woods

 About Binscarth Woods

-Binscarth Wood was originally planted in around 1860, shortly after Binscarth House was built.
-However, in 1952 gale-force winds brought down many of the original trees.
-These were replanted and today the wood includes broad-leaved trees such as ash, beech, hawthorn and sycamore.
+Binscarth Wood was originally planted around 1860, shortly after Binscarth House was built.
+However, in 1952, gale-force winds brought down many of the original trees.
+These were replanted, and today, the wood includes broad-leaved trees such as ash, beech, hawthorn and sycamore.

-When Binscarth House was built, ‘tatter flags‘ were used to find the most sheltered spot, and are still used by the Forestry Commission today to measure wind exposure and to find the best location for plantings.
-The flags are then left in place for a certain period and the least’ tattered and torn’ show the most protected locations.
+Interesting snippet: When Binscarth House was built, ‘tatter flags‘ were used to find the most sheltered spot.
+The Forestry Commission still uses them today to measure wind exposure and find the best planting location.
+The flags are left in place for a certain period, and the least’ tattered and torn’ locations show the most protected locations.

-Although Orkney is indeed almost treeless nowadays, there is recent evidence that pre-historic Orkney did indeed have woodlands. … around 3500 BC.
+Although Orkney is almost treeless nowadays, recent evidence suggests that prehistoric Orkney did indeed have woodlands. … around 3500 BC.

 Bluebell-with-muted-background